ckormanyos/xxd/README.md

 ### Build on the MacOS command line

-When on MacOS it is also easy to build `ckormanyos/xxd` on the command line.
+When on MacOS, it is also easy to build `ckormanyos/xxd` on the command line.

   - Switch to the `xxd`directory.
   - Build (for instance with clang) using an easy command, as shown below.